AgrawalAmey/gpu-cluster-monitor/README.md

 ## Installation

-It is highly recommended to install `gpu-monitor` in a virtual environment.
+It is highly recommended to install `gpu-cluster-monitor` in a virtual environment.

 1.  **Create and activate a virtual environment (recommended):**
     ```bash